benhodeda/dj-logger/README.md

 logger.logMeasurements('my message');
 ```

-logMeasurements will print an info log with the following details: myMeasureTotalTime (the total time of all the measures called 'myMeasure' in milliseconds), myMeasureCount (the count of measures called 'myMeasure', in this example it will be 4) and myMeasureAvgTime (the average time of all the measures called 'myMeasure' in milliseconds).
+logMeasurements will print an info log with the following details: myMeasureTotalTime (the total time of all the measures called 'myMeasure' in milliseconds), myMeasureCount (the count of measures called 'myMeasure', in this example it will be 4), myMeasureAvgTime (the average time of all the measures called 'myMeasure' in milliseconds), myMeasureMin and myMeasureMax (the minimum and maximum time of all the measures called 'myMeasure' in milliseconds).

 Measure Promises: